 No matter how well-timed your jokes are, you are going to offend some people.

-To put simply, no matter how virtuous or moral, you can’t be universally nice to everyone.
+To put it simply, no matter how virtuous or moral, you can’t be universally nice to everyone.

 In fact, let’s put it the way Taleb explains it: you aren’t universally nice to everyone.